-I know that no two children are ever the same, however our two boys are complete opposites.
+I know that no two children are ever the same, however, our two boys are complete opposites.
 One can talk for England and the other has never spoken a word in his life.
 One loves people and parties and the other would quite happily spend his whole life alone with just his iPad for company.
-One is bright and academic and the other has a severe learning difficulty and functions at the level of a 1 year old.
-One has very obvious additional needs and the others are much more hidden – however both of these boys are on the autistic spectrum.
+One is bright and academic and the other has a severe learning difficulty and functions at the level of a 1-year-old.
+One has very obvious additional needs and the others are much more hidden – however, both of these boys are on the autistic spectrum.

 I guess one of the most challenging things about the autistic spectrum is the fact that it covers such a huge range of needs.
 No two people on the autistic spectrum are the same, just like no two neurotypical people are the same.
 So although our boys are polar opposites they both still struggle in similar areas.

 Toby is nearly seven and has the most infectious giggle – his little smile always lights up the room.
 He has very severe autism, is non-verbal, has learning difficulties, complex sensory issues and is also being assessed for ADHD.
 He’s not toilet trained yet so he wears nappies, and due to his limited understanding and stress caused by busy places he uses a wheelchair when he’s out and about.
-Toby likes to clap and flap when he’s happy and he communicates using objects of reference such as a cup if he needs a drink or pulling an adults towards what he wants.
+Toby likes to clap and flap when he’s happy and he communicates using objects of reference such as a cup if he needs a drink or pulling an adult towards what he wants.
 He loves his iPad and enjoys watching the same ten seconds of a video clip over and over again (usually in another language) and he especially loves watching the credits to programs or people riding up and down escalators.
 He also enjoys swimming, rollercoasters and he’s recently started horse riding at school too.

 On the other hand we have Teddy, who is four and just loves life.
 He’s always on the go and always has something to say.
 He’s kind, funny and very bright.
 He also has an autism diagnosis and although his vocabulary is very good for his age, he often finds it difficult to read people or understand feelings and emotions.
 He is very outgoing, but he can struggle with his peers and often prefers adult company.
 He loves riding about on his scooter, going on holiday, playing with his marble run and he’s also very interested in bin lorries.
 He attends a mainstream school and appears on the surface to cope very well.
 He does however get very upset when people are not doing what they are meant to be doing or if things don’t go how he expects.